benjaminfoo/Architect/readme.md

 <img src="/Data/Docs/architect.png">

-# Kingdom Come Deliverance Modifcation - Architect
+# Architect

-A base-building / sandboxing modification for kingdom come deliverance.
+A base-building / sandboxing modification for Kingdom Come Deliverance by Warhorse Studios.

-This modification aims to add base-building / sandboxing mechanics to the existing game - no new save required.
+This modification adds simple base-building / sandboxing mechanics to the existing game.

-Constructions are also persistent across your save sates.
+Constructions are also saved across your savegames - there is no new save required.
+Its also safe to remove the mod at any time (however - if you've already created something within the game, without deleting it then, the entity stays in the game.
+Use **#deleteall()** within the ingame-console to clean up your scene.)

 ## Installation
 Download the latest release, unzip the archive into your `KingdomComeDeliverance\mods`-folder

 ## Usage / Keys
-Execute builder_help in the ingame console for additional help.
+These keys can be used to interact with the mod - they're also shown ingame.

-Choose the next construction (from 0 to 251)
+Choose the next construction (from 0 to 251)\
 Button: MouseWheel up

-Choose the previous construction (from 0 to 251)
+Choose the previous construction (from 0 to 251)\
 Button: MouseWheel down

-Create construction
+Create construction\
 Button: Middle mouse button

-Remove construction
+Remove construction\
 Button: Mouse 5 (the previous side-button on the mouse)

 ## Technical

 ### Console commands
--
+- architect_help - show the help menu
+- architect_clear - clear the ingame console
+- architect_gamble - win or loose 5 groschen!
+- architect_eval - eval some string of lua
+- architect_log, log - print some text to the ingame-console
+- architect_recompileAll - reload the source-code of the project

 ### Lua functions
+In order to execute a lua function, you have to prepend a '#'-character to execute it
-- #reloadall() - Reloads the source files of the modification
+- reloadall() - Reloads the source files of the modification
-- #deleteall() - Deletes ALL constructions youve build
+- deleteall() - Deletes ALL constructions youve build
-- #showall()   - Lists all constructions to the tale
+- showall()   - Lists all constructions to the tale
-- #deleteAt(index)() - Delete the construction with the number "index" (use #showall())
+- deleteAt(index)() - Delete the construction with the number "index" (use #showall())

 ### HowTo
-Change default key-bindings
+##### Change default key-bindings
-- The `keybinds.cfg` file contains all keybindings used in the project - change it to a key or a controller button as you like.
+The `keybinds.cfg` file contains all keybindings used in the project - change it to a key or a controller button as you like.

+##### Add new constructions to the selection, remove constructions
+Not every asset is referenced in the project, because some are not suitable (split into multiple parts which would be a pain to position by hand, some are graphical effects, some are too large to be positioned by the player, etc.).

+However, one could add models / cgfs from the assets  on its own, the currently used constructions are listed in the file: https://github.com/benjaminfoo/Architect/blob/master/Data/Scripts/Manager/BuildingsManager.lua

 ### Changelog
 v0.4b